Sustainable Affordable Adobe Safety Cottages

 On this page:

-- Living well with 85% less metered water use—using innovative new practices for water efficiency which could help save a fortune on desal expansion, water market purchases, and attendant climate impacts.
+- Living well with 80% less metered water use—using innovative new practices for water efficiency which could help save a fortune on increased supply and attendant climate impacts.

 - Unsubsidized moderate-income-affordable housing—which could help meet State affordable housing targets and retain local development control.

 - Debris-flow-resistant building—that could enable people to rebuild with more peace of mind.

-- Saving the plant growth and infiltration capacity of the soil—The innovative foundation avoids the over-excavation and compaction that is slowly but permanently destroying the soil in the City.
+- Saving the plant growth and infiltration capacity of the soil—The innovative foundation could help avoid the over-excavation and compaction that is slowly but permanently destroying the soil in the City.

-- Living healthier with less driving and parking—which could help save the City from LA-style traffic.
+- Living healthier with less driving and parking—which could help save the City from traffic overload.

 - Improved disaster resiliency—for water, shelter, food, energy, and transportation.

-- 90% lower landfill building/ demolition—which could save millions on landfill capacity.
+- Much lower landfill from building/ demolition—which could help save millions on landfill capacity.

-- Attractive, Spanish-style, real adobe construction—in modern, fire-, climate-, and earthquake-safe form.
+- Attractive, Spanish-style, real adobe structures—in modern, fire-, climate-, and earthquake-safe form.

 - Advance implementation of City policies—General Plan, Climate Action Plan, Bicycle Master Plan, etc.

 The City’s recent commitments to sustainability are outstanding policy achievements.
 Work remains to be done on implementation; to make the most sustainable projects easier to permit, for example.

 The designs, land, and funding for phase one of this project are in hand.
-If you are a regulator, we hope you will be inspired to partner with us to actualize its full potential to benefit the City, and build Santa Barbara’s environmental leadership.
-This community benefit project could be one of the top demonstrations of integrated solutions for climate, water, fire, transportation and affordability in North America.
+We hope you will be inspired to partner with us to actualize its full potential to benefit the City, and build Santa Barbara’s environmental leadership.
+This community-benefit project could be a top demonstration of integrated solutions for climate, water, fire, transportation and affordability.